 Most people had no idea that they were consuming contaminated drinking water.

-There have been many tests and reports created from different companies, including various national academies and universities.
-It’s complicated to identify and test for such neurobehavioral deficits because there are thousands of practices, and it’s a science just to determine which one is best for a particular disorder.
+Many tests and reports have been created by different companies, including various national academies and universities.
+It’s complicated to identify and test for such neurobehavioral deficits because there are thousands of practices, and it’s a science to determine which one is best for a particular disorder.

-The WHO (World Health Organization) found a screening battery sampling the widest range of functions that people could complete in one hour.
-The seven most-used toxins, including carbon disulfide, mercury, and lead, were included.
+The WHO (World Health Organization) found a screening battery sampling the widest range of functions people could complete in one hour.
+The seven most-used toxins were included, including carbon disulfide, mercury, and lead.
 Exposed subjects were accurately tested, but it took a lot of money and time.

-The NES was created in the mid-1980s to offer computer-based testing that focused on adverse effects of workplace exposure to certain toxins in the ’90s.
+The NES was created in the mid-1980s to offer computer-based testing focused on the adverse effects of workplace exposure to certain toxins in the ’90s.

-This was created when NES and NCTB recommendations expanded with a wider array of functions and sensitivity to lower exposures found within the environment.
+This was created when NES and NCTB recommendations expanded with a broader array of functions and sensitivity to lower exposures found within the environment.

 The University of Pittsburgh also studied toxic solvents and how they affected people.
 The findings included poor concentration, social alienation, and much more.

 One NCBI study showed that long-term exposure, even to lower concentrations of TCE, could cause neurobehavioral issues.